Mikestriken/GitCAD/README.md

 - [ ] `git add FreeCAD_Automation/config.json` (**DO NOT `git add .`**)

 - [ ] `git commit` changes.

-### Changing `require-lock-to-modify-FreeCAD-files`
-If you change this value, you will need to re-run the `init-repo.sh` script.

 ## Configuration Options
 ```jsonc